Magnon Landau levels in the strained antiferromagnetic honeycomb nanoribbons

 By a rotation of the coordinate system, the above model becomes the $XZ$ Hamiltonian\cite{Joannopoulos1987}

 Under a non-uniform unaxial strain, the same modulation of the exchange coupling with that in Eq.(2) can be made, and the application of LSWT is straightforward.

-Figure 5(a) plots the magnon density of states.
+Figure \ref{fig7}(a) plots the magnon density of states.
 Under PMF induced by the strain, sharp peaks appear from the upper end of the spectrum, marking the formation of PLLs.
-Besides, the energies of PLLs are proportion to $\sqrt{nc}$ ($n$ is the level index, and the PMF magnitude is proportional to the strain strength $c$), which is very similar to the results from the strained Heisenberg model.
+Besides, the energies of PLLs are proportion to $\sqrt{nc}$ [$n$ is the level index, and the PMF magnitude is proportional to the strain strength $c$, see Fig.\ref{fig7}(b)], which is very similar to the results from the strained Heisenberg model.
 However, such properties are in great contrast to the situation under a triaxial strain, where PLLs appear from the middle of the spectrum and the peaks follow the relations $\propto n^{\frac{1}{3}}, n^{\frac{2}{3}}$~\cite{sun2021quantum}.

 We then investigate how the strain affects the AF order.
-Similarly, the local magnetization decreases monotonically in the y-direction in the presence of strain.
-Compared to the Heisenberg case, the values of the local magnetization is much larger for the same condition.
-Besides, even at the largest strain strength when the $y$-direction bonds near the upper boundary is considerably weak, the local magnetization always keeps finite, suggesting the long-range AF order preserves in the whole system.
+Similarly, the local magnetization decreases monotonically in the y-direction near the uppper boundary in the presence of strain.
+Compared to the Heisenberg case, the values of the local magnetization is much larger at the same condition.
+Besides, as shown in Fig.\ref{fig7}(f), even at the largest strain strength when the $y$-direction bonds near the upper boundary is considerably weak, the local magnetization always keeps finite, suggesting the long-range AF order preserves in the whole system.
 This implies the $XY$ Hamiltonian is more robust to the modulation of the exchange couplings induced by the strain~\cite{guo2021quantum}.
+Qualitatively, the reason is that there are three (two) spin components in the Heisenberg ($XY$) case, thus the quantum fluctuation is much stronger in the Heisenberg model than that in the $XY$ one.
 The related quantity defined in Eq.(9) is also calculated using the QMC methods.
-While the QMC results are qualitatively consistent with those from LSWT, they give relatively smaller values for the same strain strengths.
+While the QMC results are qualitatively consistent with those from LSWT, QMC gives relatively smaller values at the same strain strengths.